microsoft/Federal-Business-Applications/demos/electronic-signatures/README.md

 ![Set Data Source](files/images/signature-demo-add-data-source.JPG)

-Next, confgiure the fields for your edit form to include the Signature Image field and the Signature Date fields.
+Next, configure the fields for your edit form to include the Signature Image field and the Signature Date fields.

 ![Configure Fields](files/images/signature-demo-configure-fields.JPG)